-- Have a hearing before the California Department of Social Services (also called a State Hearing). - Be told about how to ask for a State Fair Hearing. - Be told about the rules that govern representation at the State Fair Hearing. - Have your benefits continued upon your request during the State Fair Hearing process if you ask for a State Fair Hearing within the required timeframes.
+- Request a state fair hearing from the California Department of Social Services (CDSS) if you have completed the Appeal process. - Be told about how to ask for a State Fair Hearing. - Be told about the rules that govern representation at the State Fair Hearing. - Have your benefits continued upon your request during the State Fair Hearing process if you ask for a State Fair Hearing within the required timeframes.

-When Can I File for a State Fair Hearing?
+When Can I File For A State Fair Hearing?